 I’m sure you’ve noticed, as the SaaS world went from Waterfall development to Agile, to Continuous, the old way of running Marketing campaigns has slowly become less and less relevant.
 It’s no longer enough for B2B companies to do a product release or a software update once or twice a year.
 Instead, we’ve shifted to more of an ongoing cycle of such releases.

 What Is Continuous Marketing?

 As these products and updates are released to the public, marketing campaigns must also adapt to this altered schedule.
-Experts in the B2B marketing space are switching to Continuous Marketing, meaning the old ways of monolithic campaigns are being replaced by smaller ongoing efforts to keep their customers and prospects updated on and excited about their products.
+Experts in the B2B marketing space and SaaS marketing agencies are switching to Continuous Marketing, meaning the old ways of monolithic campaigns are being replaced by smaller ongoing efforts to keep their customers and prospects updated on and excited about their products.

 For this episode, we couldn’t think of anyone better to break down Continuous Marketing for us than Omēd Habib, VP of Marketing at Tonic.ai.
 With a background in software engineering and a decade spent in marketing, Omēd brought many powerful insights to the table that demonstrate just how valuable a Continuous Marketing approach can be for B2B (and B2C) companies.

 The importance of continuity in messaging and experience, especially in B2B content marketing

 How to evaluate frequency and strategy options that are best suited for your company and product

 Tune in now and decide if a Continuous Marketing approach may be your best strategic move in 2021!

 CAROLINE: Hi.
 Today, I’m here with Omēd Habib.
 He’s the VP of Marketing at Tonic.ai.
 Before being in marketing, Omēd was a software engineer and led software engineering teams, and that gives him a very unique perspective on the industry.
 So Omēd, thank you so much for being with me today.